Russians in India

 There is a small but recognisable Russian community in India which comprises Indian citizens of Russian heritage as well with Russian expatriates and migrants residing in India.
 According to the Russian government, 845 Russian citizens are registered as living in India.

 Russians in Goa

 Immigrants

 The state of Goa have received many Russian immigrants in the last few years.
 The Russian exodus to Goa has become a trend as many young people who are unhappy with life back home are moving there for good in search of inner peace.
 Cheap daily charter flights are now carrying thousands of Russians to the Indian State of Goa famous for its beaches and laid-back mood.
 Many Russians have also set up businesses in Goa.
 Many beach side restaurants post their signboards in English and Russian to attract Russian-speaking customers.

 The village of Morjim is dubbed "Little Russia" by locals because of the high number of Russians living there.
+The village of Arambol is colloquially known as Arambolsk.